Cravath, Swaine & Moore LLP Logo

 • J.D.
 Power in its sale to Thoma Bravo;

-• Jefferies in the expansion of its strategic alliance with Sumitomo Mitsui Banking Corporation, which includes a total commitment of up to $3.4 billion to Jefferies by SMBC;
+• Jefferies in the significant expansion of its Global Strategic Alliance with SMBC Group—which includes a joint venture combining their Japanese equities and ECM businesses, and an increase in SMBC’s equity ownership in Jefferies to up to 20%—and in the previous expansion that included a total commitment of up to $3.4 billion to Jefferies by SMBC;

 • KKR’s board committee in KKR’s conversion to a corporation;